 - Ser Tytos Frey participates in the attack against the northern host's camp.

-- Jinglebell, throat cut by Lady Catelyn.
+- Jinglebell, throat cut by Catelyn.

 - Ser Benfrey Frey, dies of a wound received during the massacre.

 - Ser Tytos Frey, slain by Sandor Clegane.

 - Half a hundred men in the camps.

 - King Robb Stark, hit by arrows and stabbed through the heart by Roose Bolton.

 - Lady Catelyn Stark, throat slit by Raymund Frey.

 - Ser Wendel Manderly, takes a crossbow bolt to the mouth.